WMMB

-WMMB (1240 AM) and WMMV (1350 AM) are commercial radio stations simulcasting a news/talk radio format.
-WMMB is licensed to Melbourne, Florida, and WMMV is licensed to Cocoa, Florida.
+WMMB (1240 AM) and WMMV (1350 AM) are commercial radio stations simulcasting a talk radio format.
+WMMB is licensed to Melbourne, Florida, United States, and WMMV is licensed to Cocoa, Florida.
 The stations are owned by iHeartMedia, Inc. and the license is held by iHM Licenses, LLC.
 The radio studios and offices are on South Babcock Street in Melbourne.

-Both stations are powered at 1,000 watts.
-WMMB uses a non-directional antenna.
-But WMMV is directional at night to protect other stations on 1350 AM.
-In Melbourne, programming can also be heard on 250 watt FM translator W224DJ at 92.7 MHz.
+In Melbourne, programming can also be heard on low-power FM translator W224DJ at 92.7 MHz.

 Programming

 Weekdays begin with a local news and information show, "Bill Mick Live."
-The rest of the weekday schedule is made up of nationally syndicated talk shows, including Glenn Beck, Sean Hannity, Clay Travis & Buck Sexton, Joe Pags, Jesse Kelly, "Coast to Coast AM with George Noory" and "America in the Morning.
+The rest of the weekday schedule is made up of nationally syndicated conservative talk shows.

-Weekends feature programs on money, health, gardening, guns and technology.
-Weekend hosts include Bill Cunningham, Art Bell, Kim Komando and repeats of weekday shows.
 The stations also broadcast Miami Dolphins football games in the fall.
-Most hours begin with world and national news from Fox News Radio.

 History

 WMMB first signed on the air in 1946.
 The station that became WMMV went on the air in 1957.